 “The bonus depreciation provision allows businesses to claim additional depreciation for certain property in the first year of the recovery period.
 If placed in service from 2015 to 2019 (with an additional year for certain property with a longer production period),” adds McCuller.
 “For property placed in service in 2015, 2016 and 2017, the bonus depreciation is 50 percent.
 2018, it drops to 40 percent; 2019 it goes to 30 percent.”

-In other words, if you purchased or leased new hardware or software for your business, you can depreciate half the cost as part of “bonus depreciation.”
+Let’s say you purchased or leased new hardware or software for your business.
+You can depreciate half the cost as part of “bonus depreciation.”
 For 2017, it may be in your best interest to invest in the most up-to-date equipment possible.

 Tighter Filing Deadlines